 Sponsorships for these events are critical for Junior Achievement to continue providing life-changing programs to students in our community.
 These programs are delivered at no cost to students.
 You can make a difference in the lives of these students by participating in this world-class event!
 Contact us to get more information on how to become a sponsor.

-Bronx High School of Science Takes First Prize at
+WT Clarke High School Takes First Prize at

 JA New York's 12th Annual Business Plan Competition